 And it’ll work well!
 All too often, we hear complaints about uneven temperatures among rooms, high energy bills, and equipment that seems to run all the time without really improving comfort.
 Poor ductwork isn’t the only reason you might be having those problems, but it’s a common reason.

-Proper ductwork design and installation is difficult work and requires special training.
-Anyone who says otherwise either never learned how to do it, never tested their work for balance or leakage, or thinks they can get away with sub-par workmanship.
+Proper ductwork design and installation are difficult to work on and require special training.
+Anyone who says otherwise either never learned how to do it never tested their work for balance or leakage or thinks they can get away with sub-par workmanship.

 The way we see it, good ductwork is good business.
-That’s the PV way.
+That’s the PV Heating & Air way.
 In our experience, it’s also been the best way.